 UPDATE: In a press conference on Monday, Venice Biennale director Paolo Baratta and curator Rem Koolhaas expressed their commitment to using the event to highlight “things that architects can’t ignore.”
 These “Fundamentals” get back to the basic inventions of modernity, thus individual exhibitions will look to the “elementary particles of architecture.”
 Paying special attention to the developments of the past century, Baratta and Koolhaas hope that the event will serve as “a reference point and source of inspiration for architecture.”

-The Biennale website has posted an expanded description of the Biennale and its events:
+The Biennale website has posted new images and an expanded description of the Biennale and its events:

-“Fundamentals will host three events – Absorbing Modernity 1914-2014, Elements of Architecture, Monditalia – that shed light on the past, the present and the future of our discipline.
-After several biennials devoted to the celebration of contemporary, Fundamentals will focus on the story, with the intent to investigate the current state of the architecture, and imagine its future”
+“Fundamentals consists of three interlocking exhibitions – Absorbing Modernity 1914-2014, Elements of Architectureand Monditalia – that together illuminate the past, present and future of our discipline.
+After several architecture Biennales dedicated to the celebration of the contemporary, Fundamentals will look at histories, attempt to reconstruct how architecture finds itself in its current situation, and speculate on its future.”